rachanakafle/rachanakafle/README.md

 ## More About Me:

 - 🔭I am **currently studying** in a Masters in Data Science at Friedrich-Alexander-University Erlangen-Nürnberg.
-- 🌱I am **currently mastering** data analysis and visualization with powerful tools like Power BI and Tableau
+- 🌱I am **currently mastering** data analysis and visualization with powerful tools like Power BI and Tableau.
 - 👯**I’m looking to collaborate** on Data science, Deep Learning and LLM projects.
 - 👨‍💻 All of my **projects are available** at https://rachanakafle.github.io/
 - 💬 **Ask me** about Machine Learning, Deep Learning and Data Science.